blockchyp/developer-docs/docs/rest-api/gateway/index.rst

 This is example shows the mechanics of a simple token based transaction using the common VISA test card number of 4111 1111 1111 1111.

-Most of the request parameters are self explanatory and include the typical transactions parameters like the primary account number (PAN), expiration, and CVV code.

 **transactionRef** is where you would provide your own ID for a transaction.
 It's not required, but highly recommended because it allows you to track responses against your own ID scheme, and more importantly, time out reversals are not supported